RobertMShort/Fly-Trap/README.md

 Simple game made with SFML and C++.

-Catch the flies as they fall to gain points.
+Catch the flies as they fall to gain points.\n
 Miss 10 flies and you lose.
 Level increases every 100 points.
 Flies fall faster each level.